 Withdrawal From Membership

 A Member may withdraw from the Institute by providing written notice as set forth in the Membership Agreement.
 A withdrawing Member shall be bound by the nondisclosure obligations set forth elsewhere in this Agreement, shall have no further right to share in the research results subsequently generated under the Institute or in any resulting Institute Intellectual Property, and is liable for its own continuing contractual obligations under any Institute documents to which it is a signatory.
-The withdrawing Member will retain prior granted licenses to Institute Intellectual Property fromor Non-IPPF protected Institute Intellectual Property Invented or first produced from Member Initiated Projects, (both terms as defined in article VI.B).
+The withdrawing Member will retain prior granted licenses to Institute Intellectual Property from Institute Initiated Projects, or Non-IPPF protected Institute Intellectual Property Invented or first produced from Member Initiated Projects, (both terms as defined in article VI.B).
 However, any license granted under the provisions VI.I.2.b (“Commercial Licensing of Institute Intellectual Property, Member Initiated Projects, Commercial License”) will automatically terminate.

 Additional Membership Rights and Duties